aws/aws-eks-best-practices/content/networking/loadbalancing/loadbalancing.md

 # Avoiding Errors & Timeouts with Kubernetes Applications and AWS Load Balancers

-After creating the necessary Kubernetes resources (Service, Deployment, Ingress, etc), the pods should be able to receive traffic from your clients through an Elastic Load Balancer.
+After creating the necessary Kubernetes resources (Service, Deployment, Ingress, etc), your pods should be able to receive traffic from your clients through an Elastic Load Balancer.
 However, you may find that errors, timeouts, or connection resets are being generated when you make changes to the application or Kubernetes environment.
-Those changes could be a deployment or a scaling action (either manual or automatic).
+Those changes could be an application deployment or a scaling action (either manual or automatic).

 Unfortunately, those errors may be generated even when your application is not logging problems.
-This is because the Kubernetes systems controlling the resources in your cluster may be running faster than the AWS systems that control the Load Balancer membership.
-The Pods may also be receiving traffic before your application has completed it’s startup operations and responding correctly.
+This is because the Kubernetes systems controlling the resources in your cluster may be running faster than the AWS systems that control the Load Balancer target registration and health.
+Your Pods may also be receiving traffic before your application has completed it’s startup operations and responding correctly.

 Lets review the process through which a pod becomes Ready and how traffic can be routed into the pods.